Tmaturano/Bookify/README.md

 * Rich domain models.
 * CQRS pattern
 * Authentication using an external identity provider (Key Cloak)
-* Authorization implementing Role-based, Permission-based and Resource-based authorization
+* Authorization implementing Role-based, Permission-based, and Resource-based authorization
 * Example of minimal API (Bookify.API.BookingsEndpoints)
 * Some Unit tests + Architecture Tests
-* and more..
+* Structured Logging with Serilog and Seq
+* Distributed Caching with Redis
+* Health Checks in Clean Architecture (in progress)
+* API Versioning (in progress)

 ### How to run this application
 * Have Docker installed and .Net 7+
 * If the first time running, open Program.cs and uncomment "app.SeedData();" to have some initial data for use.
 Remember to comment it back to avoid database growth.
-* There's a docker-compose file with everything already set up to run (API, Database, Key cloak).
+* There's a docker-compose file with everything already set up to run (API, Database (Postgres), Key cloak, Seq, and Redis).

 #### How to create a Database Migration
 * Set the startup project as **Bookify.API**, open the Package Manager Console, and select **src/Bookify.Infrastructure**